swiftlang/swift-evolution/proposals/NNNN-package-access-modifier.md

 ## Future Directions

 ### Subclassing and Overrides
-The entities marked with `?(1)` and `?(2)` from the matrix above both require accessing and subclassing cross-modules in a package (`open` within a package).
-The only difference is that (1) hides the symbol from outside of the package and (2) makes it visible outside.
-Use cases involving (2) should be rare but its underlying flow should be the same as (1) except its symbol visibility.
+The entities marked with `?(a)` and `?(b)` from the matrix above both require accessing and subclassing cross-modules in a package (`open` within a package).
+The only difference is that (b) hides the symbol from outside of the package and (a) makes it visible outside.
+Use cases involving (a) should be rare but its underlying flow should be the same as (b) except its symbol visibility.

 We will need to expand on the existing `open` access modifier or introduce a new access modifier.
 The exact name is TBD, but so far suggestions include `packageopen`, `package open`, `open(package)`, and `open package(set)`.
 The `open package(set)` might be a good candidate since we can utilize the existing flow between `open` and `public` that allows subclasses to be `public` and expand on it to control the visibility of the base class.
 If we were to use a new access modifier, we might need more than one, e.g. `packageopen` that corresponds to (1) and `public packageopen` that corresponds to (2), and will also need to handle the inheritance access level hirearchy, i.e. whether subclasses can be `public` when their base class is `packageopen`.